Do you wish more of your customers would stay with you for a long time? Are you looking for customer retention

 #1: Create bottom of the funnel content to power your brand advocates

-Whether it’s brand affiliates, paid influencers, or your loyal fans, they all can promote your brand.
+Whether it’s brand affiliates, paid influencers, or your loyal customers and fans, they all can promote your brand.

 But they can’t do anything if you don’t give them anything.
 They will just be inactive wheels in a giant gear – wheels that never turn!

-Engaging brand advocates is a must for every business that’s serious about improving customer retention and engagement.
+Engaging brand ambassadors is a must for every business that’s serious about improving customer retention and engagement.

-Here are some simple steps to craft a highly-profitable brand advocacy/BOFU content strategy:
+Here are some simple steps to craft a highly-profitable brand advocacy/BOFU content strategy for better customer retention:

 Find the right kind of content to share

-If you want brand advocates to value your content, you have got to give them consistent quality.
+If you want brand ambassadors to value your content, you have got to give them consistent quality.

 Not just any quality, your best quality content, the content that’s cream of the crop!